 Kuyenda is normally run by Phil Berry and his partner Babette Alfieri, and many visitors return here because of their personalities, their charm and the warmth of the welcome.
 Phil is one of the most knowledgeable guides in Africa, and has lived in the bush for nearly 40 years.
 He has an active, inquisitive mind which he has turned, over this time, to his great passion – the bush – keeping meticulous notes on all the information he gathers.
 Phil is a renowned expert on the endemic Thornicroft's giraffe, and is able to recognise over 200 individuals by their neck markings.

 Kuyenda ideally takes up to six guests at a time, although occasionally there might be up to eight.
-There is usually only one guide at here, though, so activities are normally done as a single group, although extra guides can come in if groups can’t unanimously decide on an activity.
-These activities can include day and night game drives, and there is plenty of wildlife to make both productive, the main focus is on walking safaris.
+There is usually only one guide here so activities re normally done as a single group, although extra guides can come in if groups can’t unanimously decide on an activity.
+These activities can include day and or night drive, and there’s plenty of wildlife to make these productive, but the main focus here is on walking safaris.
 We think that Kuyenda Bushcamp is situated in one of the best areas of South Luangwa for walking.
 There are a variety of areas to explore including open plains with quicksand bogs, palm islands, the banks of the Luangwa River and natural salt springs.
 There is usually plenty of wildlife to see, too: walking here really can be a big-game safari.

 Whether on a drive or a walk, Phil Berry's knowledge of the area makes him a fascinating guide.
 However, if Phil isn't guiding or he and Babette are on leave, then you'll head out with one of the other qualified guides from the Bushcamp Company.

 At the back of each chalet, through a reed and mesh door, is an open-air bathroom with a sandy floor.
 Here you'll find a flushing toilet, twin handbasins and a drum shower, which is filled on request.